dev-sda1/NDEF4j/README.md

 - Text Records
 - URI Records

+### Usage
+Haven't gotten round to writing this bit yet, but should be fairly straightforward to use.

 ### Limitations
 - Records can only go up to 256 bytes in size.
 (This is probably arbitrary and can be removed)
 - No support for multiple fields in one NDEF record.